dfinity/portal/docs/developer-docs/deploy/custom-domain.md

     * `pendingAcmeApproval`: The challenge has been completed.
     * `available`: The registration request has been successfully processed.
     * `failed`: The registration request failed.
+1. Once your registration request becomes `available`, wait a few minutes for the certificate to become available on all boundary nodes.
+After that, you should be able to access your canister using the custom domain.

 ## Custom Domains using your Own Infrastructure

 1. Deploy your canister to the IC and note the canister id.
 1. Clone the [official IC repo](https://github.com/dfinity/ic) and navigate to the [service worker folder](https://github.com/dfinity/ic/tree/master/typescript/service-worker) located under `ic/typescript/service-worker`.
-1. Map your domain to the canister ID by adding your domain-to-canister mapping to `hostnameCanisterIdMap` in the file `service-worker/src/sw/http_request.ts`.
+1. Map your domain to the canister ID by adding your domain-to-canister mapping to `hostnameCanisterIdMap` in the file [`service-worker/src/sw/domains/static.ts`](https://github.com/dfinity/ic/blob/master/typescript/service-worker/src/sw/domains/static.ts).
 1. Build the service worker according to the instructions in `service-worker/README.md`.
 The output should be:
     - an `index.html`,
     - a minified `.js` file, and